MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 - Understand, at a high level, the various roles and responsibilities of creating a modern intranet.
 - See what you can do with SharePoint out-of-the-box sites and web parts.
-- Framework for planning your intranet around strategic business outcomes
+- Framework for planning your intranet around strategic business outcomes.
-- Known success factors for creating engaging intranet experiences
+- Known success factors for creating engaging intranet experiences.

 **Keep in mind**: